ishafiul/passwordless-auth/README.md

 # Passwordless Authentication

-## End-point: Create Device UuId
+## End-point: Create Device UUID
-this api will create device uuid .
+this API will create device UUID.

-here userType, deviceType, appInfo, and ipAddress are **requred.**
+here userType, deviceType, appInfo, and ipAddress are **required.**

 userType is a enum of